1stage/Aquarius-MX/src/rom/v2-0/readme.md

   CTL - R   Recall previously entered line.

-DEF FN Statement - Define User Function
+## DEF FN Statement ##
+Define User Function
+### FORMAT: ###

-FORMAT: DEF FN <name> ( <variable> ) = <expression>
+ - DEF FN < name > ( < variable > ) = < expression >

-Action: This sets up a user-defined function that can be used later in the program.
+   - Action: This sets up a user-defined function that can be used later in the program.
 The function can consist of any mathematical formula.
 User-defined functions save space in programs where a long formula is used in several places.
 The formula need only be specified once, in the definition statement, and then it is abbreviated as a function name.
 It must be executed once, but any subsequent executions are ignored.
-  The function name is the letters FN followed by any variable name.
+     - The function name is the letters FN followed by any variable name.
 This can be 1 or 2 characters, the first being a letter and the second a letter or digit.
-  The parametern <variable> represents the argument variable or value that will be given in the function call and does not affect any program variable with the same name.
-For any other variable name in <expression>, the value of that program variable is used.
+     - The parametern < variable > represents the argument variable or value that will be given in the function call and does not affect any program variable with the same name.
+For any other variable name in < expression >, the value of that program variable is used.
-  A DEF FN statement must be executed before the function it defines may be called.
+     - A DEF FN statement must be executed before the function it defines may be called.
 If a function is called before it has been defined, an "Undefined user function" error occurs.
-  Multiple user functions may be defined at once, each with a unique FN name.
+     - Multiple user functions may be defined at once, each with a unique FN name.
 Executing a DEF with the same FN name as a previously defined user function replaces the previous definition with the new one.
 DEF FN is illegal in direct mode.

-EXAMPLES of DEF FN Statement:

-  10 DEF FN A(X)=X+7

-  20 DEF FN AA(X)=Y*Z

-  30 DEF FN A9(Q) = INT(RND(1)*Q+1)

-  The function is called later in the program by using the function name with a variable in parentheses.
-This function name is used like any other variable, and its value is automatically calculated,
+     - The function is called later in the program by using the function name with a variable in parentheses.
+This function name is used like any other variable, and its value is automatically calculated.

-EXAMPLES of FN Use:
+### EXAMPLES: ###
+` 10 DEF FN A(X)=X+7 `

-  40 PRINT FN A(9)
+` 20 PRINT FN A(9) `
+> Prints the value 16 (9 + 7)

+` 10 DEF FN AA(X)=Y*Z `

-  50 R=FN AA(9)
+` 20 R=FN AA(9) `

-  60 G=G+FN A9(10)

-  In line 50 above, the number 9 inside the parentheses does not affect the outcome of the function, because the function definition in line 20 doesn't use the variable in the parentheses.
-The result is Y times Z, regardless of the value of X. In the other two functions, the value in parentheses does affect the result.
+> Assigns R the value of X * Y, and the number 9 inside the parentheses does not affect the outcome of the function, because the function definition in line 10 doesn't use the variable in the parentheses.

+` 10 DEF FN A9(Q) = INT(RND(1)*Q+1) `

+` 20 G=G+FN A9(10) `
+> Increments the value of G the rounded value of a random number between 1 and 10.

-ATN Function - Arctangent
+## ATN Function ##
+Arctangent
+### FORMAT: ###

-FORMAT: ATN ( <number> )
+ - ATN ( < number > )

-Action: This mathematical function returns the arctangent of the number.
+   - Action: This mathematical function returns the arctangent of the number.
 The result is the angle (in radians) whose tangent is the number given.
 The result is always in the range -pi/2 to +pi/2.

-EXAMPLES of ATN Function:

-  10 PRINT ATN(0)
+### EXAMPLES: ###
+` PRINT ATN(1) `
+> Prints the arctangent of 1, a value of `0.785398`

-  20 X = ATN(J)*180/ {pi} : REM CONVERT TO DEGREES
+` X = ATN(J)*180/ {pi} `
+> Defines variable X as the arctangent of another variable, J, divided by pi.